duelingbenjos/rocketswap/contracts/yield_farming/overview.md

 ```
 {
     time: <starting time of next epoch (the turn of the next hour)>
-    pool_value: <the total amount of tokens in the pool>
+    staked: <the total amount of tokens in the pool>
 }
 ```